sewdough/disquest/README.md

 # Discord Quest Automation - Enhanced Version (Disquest)
+*Note: This tool automates activities that may be against Discord's Terms of Service.
+Use responsibly and at your own risk.*

 A reliable automation script for Discord quests with improved stability and user feedback.
 ![Screenshot of Disquest in action.](https://i.imgur.com/UoE6Pv4.png)

 ## What It Does

 This script automatically detects and completes Discord quests by simulating the required activities: